Subscribe to get access

 Yes, your kids probably have science classes in school where they have to study formulas and memorize tables that they’re graded on.
 For your at-home experiments, skip the grades.
 Forget the tests.
 Just focus on the fun aspect.
 Your kids get enough of grades at school.

 No, TV doesn’t rot your brain, no matter what your parents have been telling you for decades.
-There are a ton of great educational science shows that can teach your kids about science and entertain them with explosions without you worrying about potentially burning down your house.
+There are a ton of great educational science shows.
+All that can teach your kids about science and entertain them.
+That’s with explosions without you worrying about potentially burning down your house.

-After all, 90s kids grew up with Bill Nye the Science Guy, who is currently on Netflix along with his new show “Bill Nye Saves the World.”
+After all, 90s kids grew up with Bill Nye the Science Guy.
+Now who is currently on Netflix along with his new show “Bill Nye Saves the World.”
 You can never go wrong with “Mythbusters,” either.

-There are also YouTube channels dedicated to science experiments and some off-the-wall things you can do with science.
-Grant Thompson, the King of Random, is one of the biggest kid-friendly science channels on YouTube, and he’s got a ton of videos and experiments to choose from.
+There are also YouTube channels dedicated to science experiments.
+Also some off-the-wall things you can do with science.
+Grant Thompson, the King of Random, is one of the biggest kid-friendly science channels on YouTube.
+I mean he’s got a ton of videos and experiments.
+All to choose from.
 He sets things on fire, so you don’t have to.

-Getting your kids interested in science doesn’t have to be like pulling teeth — unless your kid is interested in dentistry that is, since that’s science, too.
+In conclusion, getting your kids interested in science doesn’t have to be like pulling teeth.
+That’s I mean unless your kid is interested in dentistry that is.
+Look, I mean since that’s science, too.
 The biggest key here is to keep the experiments fun — the more fun your kids are having, the more they’ll learn.